edubart/nelua-lang/docs/pages/overview.md

 This is a quick overview of the language features that are currently implemented by the examples.
 {: .lead}

 All of the features and examples presented here should work with the latest Nelua version.
-For features not yet implemented see the [draft](/draft/).
 {: .callout.callout-info}

 ## A note for Lua users